domenicurso/plume-releases/README.md

 # Plume Releases

 This repository contains official builds of all stable release and public beta versions for all platforms of Plume.
-This repository does **NOT** contain source code or pilot (private beta) builds.
+This repository does **NOT** contain source code for Plume.